w3ctag/design-reviews/.github/ISSUE_TEMPLATE/010-specification-review.md

 ¹ We require an explainer to give the relevant context for the spec review, even if the spec has some background information.
 For background, see our [explanation of how to write a good explainer](https://tag.w3.org/explainers/).
 We recommend the explainer to be in [Markdown](https://github.github.com/gfm/).

 ² A Security and Privacy questionnaire helps us understand potential security and privacy issues and mitigations for your design, and can save us asking redundant questions.
 See https://www.w3.org/TR/security-privacy-questionnaire/.

+³ For your own organization, you can simply state the organization's position instead of linking to it.
+Chromium doesn't have a standards-positions repository and [prefers](https://source.chromium.org/chromium/chromium/src/+/main:docs/standards/positions/GoogleChrome/README.md) to use comments from the teams that maintain the relevant area of their codebase.